Where are you located?

 Not at all.
 In fact, 95 percent of the pilots I fly with have no prior tailwheel experience.
 Don’t worry, I’ll coach you through the take-offs and landings.
 Consider the exposure to tailwheel flying as an added bonus!

-Does the Program have regularly scheduled class dates?
+Do you have regularly scheduled class dates?

 With the exception of training clinics conducted at other locations throughout the year, I schedule training on an individual basis.